UK 50p celebrates 75 years of the NHS

 What’s more, The Royal Mint are donating 100% of the profit made from these coins to NHS Charities Together.
 Over 230 NHS Charities across the UK provide additional support and resources for both staff and patients.

-What better way to say thank you for the last 75 years or service.
+What better way to say thank you for over 75 years or service.

 The nation’s service